groovybits/rsllm/README.md

     --host 127.0.0.1
 ```

-## Stable Diffusion and NDI output of images (WIP)
-Stable diffusion with Candle native Rust Diffusers/Transformers/Tensors.
-LLM coming soon in pure Rust direct too.
-Add --features metal to the cargo build command for MacOS GPU usage. `cargo build --features=metal,ndi`

-NDI output of images WIP (and TTS speech audio TODO).
-You need the NDI SDK for this. <https://ndi.video/download-ndi-sdk/> add --features ndi to the cargo build command.
-This is what needs to be done too: <https://digitaldrummerj.me/obs29-ndi-apple-silicon/> basically get <https://ndi.video/tools/ndi-core-suite/> and move the libndi.dynlib into /usr/local/lib so it can be found. like `sudo cp "/Applications/NDI Video Monitor.app/Contents/Frameworks/libndi_advanced.dylib" "/usr/local/lib/libndi.4.dylib"`
- Then use `export DYLD_LIBRARY_PATH=/usr/local/lib:$DYLD_LIBRARY_PATH` at runtime.
-It's unfortunate NDI sdk libs aren't easier to deal with.
-Also logging into Huggingface Hub with the cli fixes some warnings you will get otherwise... `huggingface-cli login`.

-## MetaVoice TTS Text to Speech Speaking (TODO)
-Candle will support MetaVoice soon (PR a WIP is in the Candle project `https://github.com/huggingface/candle/compare/main...metavoice` which will allow pure Rust based LLM + TTI + TTS with Candle and Metal GPU.

 ## Features

 - **Stable Diffusion**: Generates images based on output with Candle pure rust SD directly using any of the main diffusion models which are auto-loaded.
+- **Pure Rust LLM with Candle**: Gemma and Mistral naive support direct with Metal GPU optimizations, no Python.
-- **LLM Client**: with OpenAI API compatibility that is simple for use without dependencies or complexity with async threading of stream output token by token.
+- **LLM OpenAI API Client**: with OpenAI API compatibility that is simple for use without dependencies or complexity with async threading of stream output token by token.
 - **LLM Analysis of OS**: System Stats.
 - **LLM Analysis of Network**: Packet Capture (MpegTS support currently).
 - **CLI Support**: Uses the clap crate for an easy command-line interface.